AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

 * Maintenance issue: new value requiring a new alternative?

-    - Compiler won't warn: `others` hides it
+    - Compiler won't warn: :ada:`others` hides it

 .. code:: Ada